Narmilan-A/Remote-Weed-Detection/README.md

 - `hawkweed`
 - `conda_packages`: Contains YAML configuration files for creating Conda environments tailored for different computing environments.

 Each of these main folders is accompanied by a `README.md` file that provides further details and instructions specific to the contents and usage of the files within.
-Each main folder includes the following sub-folders:
+The main folders such as bitou_bush and hawkweed include the following sub-folders:

 - **ground_truth_labelling**: Contains the ground truth data and associated labeling files used for training and testing the detection models.